 banjira 24.75 Inch Bansuri Flute Bamboo 7 Hole Key G. Bansuri flutes are hand crafted from bamboo.
 As a result, there may be some bending of the cane so that they are not perfectly straight.
 If you require a very straight bansuri flute, our deluxe models are the most straight, and also cost a bit more.

-Bansuri flute in G, approximately 24.75 inches in length.
+Bansuri flute in G, approximately 24.5 inches to 25.5 inches in length.
 The Bansuri has a mouthpiece that is played in a similar way as the western transverse flute.
 It is made from a single piece of bamboo with seven holes.
 The pitch indicated for the bansuri means the flute will play that pitch with the first 3 holes covered.
 The dominate hand plays the lower three holes.
 The seventh hole is optional and rarely played.
 Its main purpose is to give greater accuracy in the upper octaves.
 It may be played on the rare occasion when you need to play the Ni in the lower octave.

 NOTE: the longer the flute, the wider the required finger span.
 If you have smaller hands, you may be unable to reach all of the finger holes.
 The following measurements are the distance from the center of the 1st hole to the center of the 3rd hole for each hand.
-Measurements are in inches and can vary slightly LH = Left Hand, RH = Right Hand.
+Measurements are in inches and can vary slightly (LH = Left Hand, RH = Right Hand).